sc546/dlx/README.md

 python dlx.py "a, b, c" "a, c" "b" --visualize --visualize_filename "my_graph"
 ```

-Generates `my_graph.png` with Graphviz
+Generates `my_graph.png` with Graphviz.

 ### Library

 [`dlx.py`](https://github.com/sc546/dlx/blob/main/dlx.py) can also be used as a
 library, like in [`dlx_sudoku.py`](https://github.com/sc546/dlx/blob/main/dlx_sudoku.py).
 This program receives an incomplete Sudoku board as an argument, extracts the
-equivalent Exact Cover problem and searches for a solution
+equivalent Exact Cover problem and searches for a solution.

 The board has to be be passed as 1D string, without spaces and using 0s to
-represent empty cells
+represent empty cells.

 For example: